NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dnsop-server-cookies.md

 servers."
 However, how precisely a Server Cookie is calculated from this Server Secret, is left to the implementation.

-This guidance has let to gallimaufry of DNS Cookie implementations, calculating the Server Cookie in different ways.
+This guidance has let to a gallimaufry of DNS Cookie implementations, calculating the Server Cookie in different ways.
 As a result, DNS Cookies are impractical to deploy on multi-vendor anycast networks, because even when all DNS Software would share the same secret, as RECOMMENDED in Section